ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 Issuing ExportTx P -> X
 ```

-### Execute the receiving part of the transfer operation
+### Execute the Receiving Part of the Transfer Operation

-This part of the operation, to be signed by ledger B, will take the funds from a X account owned by B,
+This part of the operation, to be signed by ledger B, is going to take the funds from a X account owned
-and move them to the expected P-Chain address.
+by B, and move them to the expected P-Chain address.

 Connect ledger B and execute avalanche app.

-Let's start it:
+Then start the command:

 ```bash
 avalanche key transfer